 In the late 1940s and 1950s, African Americans launched a campaign that would transform civil rights in America.
 At the core of this effort was Howard University School of Law, which played a seminal part in training the lawyers who would lead the movement, developing strategies for a civil rights campaign in the courts, and monitoring the progress that was being made.
 Howard was able to play this role in the quest for equality because it attracted the best and the brightest black youth and scholars from around the country.
 Today, as our nation confronts levels of inequality unprecedented since the Gilded Age, we find ourselves at the precipice of a new civil rights moment.
 Yet, as we experience a new era of civil rights, there are few spaces that cultivate this type of legal and legislative leadership.
 The lack of any law school that can play this role is a special burden for the emerging Latino population, which is projected to account for nearly one out of three people in America by 2050.

-Our Vision.
 We propose a vision for a network that will help to remedy this institutional gap.
 Today we have resources that did not exist in the mid-twentieth century.
 As a result of the rise of the clinical education movement, there are now appellate advocacy and public policy clinics at many law schools around the country.
 Some focus on U.S. Supreme Court litigation, others on cases before the federal appeals courts, and still others on state appeals.
 Policy clinics tackle the challenge of drafting or commenting on reform legislation.
 At present, these clinics generally pursue their work independently of one another without significant or sustained collaboration.
 However, we now have the technology to link them effectively.
 We believe that if properly coordinated, these programs could provide a vital network of resources for the Latino community to address the legal challenges that it faces.
 Although the support would not be housed at a single institution, the network would allow us to create a kind of “virtual Howard.”
 Indeed, this network could have distinct advantages in addressing the unique needs of the Latino population.
 Because clinics exist around the country, the network would be able to address regional and local challenges as well as national concerns, and it could do so at the state and federal level in both courts and legislatures.

 The recent case of Evenwel v.
 Abbott is instructive in thinking about how a network like this one could enhance law and policy related to the Latino community.
 The United States Supreme Court granted certiorari in the case to determine whether the principle of basing apportionment on “one person, one vote” should instead be changed to “one eligible voting-age citizen, one vote.”
 This shift would have profound consequences for many communities and would negatively affect the Latino population in particular, which is more likely to include non-citizens, youth under the minimum voting age, and felons ineligible to vote.
 The level of representation for Latino communities would shrink dramatically just as the total population grows substantially.
 As of October 27, 2015, 39 amicus briefs have been filed, six of which address whether to grant certiorari and 33 of which address the argument on the merits.
 Only a few are from law school centers or professors, and only one of these addresses the impact on historically disadvantaged groups, including Latinos.
 None involve a Supreme Court clinic representing a concerned Latino constituency.